LivLilli/LivLilli/README.md

 Data Scientist and AI Engineer specialised in Natural Language Processing, Generative AI and Machine Learning for healthcare.
 4+ years of experience building LLM pipelines, agents, predictive models and dashboards for clinical practice.
 PhD candidate in AI for Oncological Science (end scheduled in Nov 2025).
-Passionate about translating AI research intoreal-world impact.
+Passionate about translating AI research into real-world impact.
 Currently working at Gemelli IRCCS Hospital (Rome).